 You can find out about EVVA’s current research cooperations and tests relating to digitalisation and Industry 4.0 under Cooperations and Partnerships

-How: EVVA is introducing a new standard ERP system (ERP = Enterprise Resource Planning) which optimally manages and links processes such as quotation drafting, material requirements, orders, etc. Implementation has been continuous since 2019 in stages until 2025.
+How: EVVA is introducing a new standard ERP system (ERP = Enterprise Resource Planning) which optimally manages and links processes such as quotation drafting, material requirements, orders, etc. Implementation is done continuously in stages until 2025.
 The formerly defined time target turned out to be unrealistic and therefore was extended by 2 more years.

 Positive effects: future-proof IT landscape; cloud services can be used ideally (at EVVA already for emails, training management, certain IT programmes, etc.); transparent and uniform database; improved information flow; standards and simple processes to reduce complexity; redundant data and occasional duplicate data entry efforts are a thing of the past.

 How: The EVVA Digital Services division standardises the IT infrastructure at all international EVVA locations.
 Most have already been migrated, and the last four locations should have followed by 2022.
 The conversion has not yet been completed at two locations, which is why the target has been extended by one more year.